-The Company's financial instruments consist of cash, short-term investments, marketable securities, receivables, accounts payable and accrued liabilities.
-The Company classifies its cash, short-term investments and receivables as financial assets at amortized cost.
-The Company classifies its accounts payable and accrued liabilities as financial liabilities at amortized cost.
+The Company's financial instruments consist of cash, short-term investments, marketable securities, receivables, net investment in sublease, accounts payable and accrued liabilities and lease obligations.
+The Company classifies its cash, short-term investments, receivables and net investment in sublease as financial assets at amortized cost.
+The Company classifies its accounts payable and accrued liabilities and lease obligations as financial liabilities at amortized cost.
+There have been no changes to the classification of financial instruments since December 31, 2020.